 Prepare your leather for dyeing.
-Remove any oils, dirt, and/or existing finishes from your piece with Angelus Leather Preparer/Deglazer.
-This will remove most/all of the finish.
-Use a pad saturated with the preparer.Rub in a circular motion to remove finish.
+Remove any oils, dirt, and/or existing finishes from your piece with Angelus Leather Preparer and Deglazer.
+Using a cloth or pad saturated with the Preparer, rub in a circular motion to remove the finish.
 Allow the leather to dry completely.
-If the leather has cracks or scuff marks, sand with fine sandpaper.
-Seal cracks/scuff with neutral dye if necessary to avoid over penetration of the dye.
+If the leather has cracks or scuff marks, you may carefully sand with fine sandpaper to smooth them out and/or seal cracks with a leather sealer to prevent overpenetration.

-Apply a liberal coat of Angelus Leather Dye with a wool dauber.
-The color should be close to the final shade you want.
-Rub the dye well into the leather.
-Let it dry.
-Then rub the leather surface with a soft clean cloth.
-This will remove any excess dye that accumulates on some leathers, and will also remove any lint that may have come off of the dauber.
+Apply a light coat of Angelus Leather Dye with a wool dauber.
+Let it dry and then rub the leather surface with a soft clean cloth.
+This will remove any excess dye and will also remove any lint that may have come off of the dauber.
 If a darker shade is desired you may apply further coats of dye using the same procedure as above, working your way up to the desired shade.
 (Note: for lighter shades you can dilute Angelus Dyes with Angelus Dye Reducer before applying to your piece.)

-If a top coat is desired, once your piece is dry, apply a light coat of Angelus Acrylic Finisher (shiny) or Angelus Satin Acrylic Finisher (mat finish).
-Apply 1-2 coats.
-Allow the leather to dry between coats.
+If a top coat is desired, once your piece is dry, apply a light coat of the Angelus Acrylic Finisher of your choice (from High Gloss to Matte finish).
+Apply 1-2 coats, allowing the leather to dry between coats.

-After the finishes are set, condition the leather with Angelus Leather Conditioner or Angelus Leather Balm.
-Conditioning will provide better wear and scuff resistance.
+After any dyes and finishes are dry, condition the leather with Angelus Leather Conditioner.
+Conditioning will provide better wear and scuff resistance to your piece.

 More tips for dyeing leather: